NCAA Season 95 basketball tournaments: Scores

-Results on top and to the right of the dashes are for first round games; those to the bottom and to the left of it are second round games.
+Results on top and to the right of the dashes are for first-round games; those to the bottom and to the left of it are second-round games.

-Fourth-seed playoff
+Fourth seed playoff

 This is a one-game playoff.

 LSGH qualified to the Final Four with a 14-win point win against the Arellano Braves.
 They will face the San Beda Red Cubs, whose only defeat came from the Greenies.

 Bracket

 Semifinals

 San Beda and Lyceum have the twice-to-beat advantage.

-San Beda vs. LSGH
+(1) San Beda-Rizal vs. (4) LSGH

 San Beda had three players with double-doubles in their semifinal win against LSGH.
 Yukien Andrada tied a game-high 23 points, with 13 coming in the fourth quarter to lead the Red Cubs.

-Lyceum vs. San Sebastian
+(2) Lyceum-Cavite vs. (3) San Sebastian

 The Staglets forced a rubber match against the Junior Pirates, with four players finishing in double figures.
 In the deciding Game 2, John Borba led the Junior Pirates to their first ever NCAA Finals appearance, with 36 points in 15/19 field-goal percentage.